tferrari92/automate-all-the-things-insane/README.md

 [Automate All The Things Braindamage Edition](https://github.com/tferrari92/automate-all-the-things-braindamage):

-- ArgoCD Sync Waves
+- We'll implement ArgoCD Sync Waves
-- Sealed Secrets
+- We'll start using Sealed Secrets to safely upload secrets to git
-- Backend code instrumented with OpenTelemetry
+- We'll instrument the backend service code with OpenTelemetry
-- Traces collection and visualization Jaeger
+- We'll implement traces collection and visualization Jaeger
-- Removed the use of Canary deployments in Dev environment
+- We'll remove the use of canary deployments in dev environment